 Check this out!
-The first full-out studio recording for Voice Recognition.
+The Harmony People’s first full-out studio recording.
 It’s Anjalisa’s song, All the Way Home.
 We basically downloaded it from Anjalisa’s musical imagination.
 I’m especially grateful for the guitar part which is out of her head and into my fingers, and took me to another level of playing.

 The basic track was laid down live ,with Joe Barry on bass, and we overdubbed the harmonies.

 A swinging version of Golden Years by Bowie.
 Anjalisa and I are working it up and this is a harmony study — turned out cool in its own right.